5 Fun Networking Games to Play at Events & Conferences

 Instead of letting people mingle and risk some of them talking too much or others too little, give everyone one minute to give a quick one-on-one pitch of who they are and what they do.

-Then re-shuffle.
-If there’s enough people, people can continue their discussion when they re-connect, one minute at a time.
-This can potentially expose people to more guests than they might meet on their own, and allow them to make their decisions who to follow up with later, such as possible leads.
+Then reshuffle.
+If there are enough people, they can continue their discussions when they re-connect, one minute at a time.
+This can potentially expose people to more guests than they might meet on their own, and help them decide who to follow up with later, such as possible leads.

 Play the Professional Version of ‘Never Have I Ever’